 Former Atlanta officer charged in Brooks killing surrenders to authorities

-The former Atlanta police officer charged with murder in the shooting death of Rayshard Brooks last week turned himself into authorities on Thursday afternoon, in keeping with an arrangement with prosecutors, according to county jail records.
+The former Atlanta police officer charged with murder in the shooting death of Rayshard Brooks last week turned himself into authorities on Thursday afternoon, in keeping with an arrangement with prosecutors, jail records showed.
 Garrett Rolfe, a white officer charged on Wednesday in the killing, was being held at the Fulton County jail.
-He was fired by the department on Saturday, a day after the shooting in a Wendy's parking lot in south Atlanta.
+He was fired by the city's police department on Saturday, a day after the shooting in the parking lot of a Wendy's fast food restaurant.

-In announcing the charges on Wednesday, Fulton County District Attorney Paul Howard said he had recommended no bond for Rolfe, who shot Brooks twice in the back with his service handgun after a scuffle.
+"We have to understand the big picture," Howard told CNN.
+"This is a 27-year-old man who is dead.
+He didn't have to die.
+These shootings are continuing to happen all over our country ... and a high number of them are African Americans."
+Announcing the charges on Wednesday, Howard had said he recommended no bond for Rolfe, who shot Brooks twice in the back with his service handgun after a scuffle.
 Rolfe was charged with felony murder and 10 other counts.

 A second officer on the scene, Devin Brosnan, did not discharge his weapon.
 He faces a handful of lesser charges, including aggravated assault and violation of his oath.
+Brosnan turned himself in at the jail earlier on Thursday and was released on bond, according to his lawyer.

-But Brosnan's attorney, Don Samuel, on Thursday denied that his client had made such an agreement.
-While his client had told Howard's office "everything" during a lengthy interview and would cooperate with the Georgia Bureau of Investigation's probe, he had not agreed to be "state's witness," the lawyer said.
+Howard had told reporters on Wednesday that Brosnan had agreed to turn state's evidence against his fellow officer, but Brosnan's attorney, Don Samuel, on Thursday denied that.
+While his client had told Howard's office "everything" during a lengthy interview and would cooperate with the Georgia Bureau of Investigation's probe, Brosnan had not agreed to be state's witness, the attorney said.

+"Officer Brosnan has not agreed to testify.
+He has not agreed to plead guilty," Samuel said in a statement.
+ENCOUNTER BEGAN CALMLY

 One of the bullets from Rolfe's gun hit a white Chevy Trailblazer at the Wendy's, threatening the life of the three passengers inside, according to Howard and the charging documents against the two officers.
 One of the car's passengers, Michael Perkins, told a media briefing on Thursday that he had taken cover in the back seat as the struggle between the officers and Brooks escalated.
 He said he "smelt gunsmoke" but was unaware the car had taken a bullet until later.